Monday, February 20, 2012

 Japan

 The first time I travelled to Japan was in April last year.
-It was not long after the March 11 earthquake but I still remember that Tokyo felt very normal and safe at the time.
-Since then I have been back three times and every time it feels like I am uncovering more and more of its secrets and its strange mix of stifling rigidity and childish playfulness.
+It was not long after the March 11 earthquake, but I still remember that Tokyo felt very normal and safe at the time.
+Since then, I have been back three times, and every time it feels like I am uncovering more and more of its secrets and its strange mix of stifling rigidity and childish playfulness.

 It is a country that does not trust its government.
 And a government that does not trust its people.
-Instead of investing in its young people, the Japanese society appears obsessed with saving for its retirement.
+Instead of investing in its young people, Japanese society appears obsessed with saving for its retirement.
 In the next 50 years, Japan is expected to go from 127 to 87 million people as the fertility rate continues to fall.

 Labels: ,